 In 2015 Luca was looking for a new venture and qualified as a Paramedic, with a view to combining this with his love of travel.
 In the last two years, Luca has gone on to lead expeditions in Afghanistan, Iraq, Iran and Chad.
 His dedication to all those years working on the road was recognised in 2012.
 Alfatti won the Wanderlust Expedition Leader of the Year Award and was awarded a bursary.
 Luca used this to set up a sustainable, income-generating, community project in Antigua, Guatemala.
 The project supports women and their children who have been victims of domestic abuse.
 The project continues to run to this day.

-Luca is an HCPC registered Paramedic and currently holds a Diploma in Paramedic Practice.
-He hopes to complete his BSc by the end of 2018.
-Luca works as a Paramedic when in the UK (which is not often), operating in the North West and South West of England.
+Luca is an HCPC registered Paramedic and currently holds a BSc (HONS) in Paramedic Practice and is working towards a Masters in Advance Practice.
+Luca works as a Senior Paramedic when in the UK (which is not often), operating in the North West.

 In addition to this, Luca is a Fellow of the Royal Geographical Society, Wilderness Expedition Medicine Faculty Member, PHTLS instructor, Mountain Leader and Water Rescue Technician.
 Luca is also a HEFAT instructor.
 This involves delivering hostile environment training to journalists both in the UK, before deployment and in the country, during deployment.

 Luca also works as a volunteer and fundraiser with Team Rubicon, a disaster response humanitarian organisation working both in the UK and overseas.